bayytr/node-metadata/README.md

 4. Enter your API keys for OpenAI and/or Google Gemini
 5. Select which AI to use (GPT or Gemini)
 6. Select specific model for the chosen AI
+7. Toggle token usage display
-7. Process your images
+8. Process your images

 ### How It Works

 1. The tool reads images from your input directory
 2. Each image is compressed and resized to 300px on the longest side before sending to AI
 3. The selected AI model generates a title and tags based on the image content
+4. The tool displays token usage statistics, title character count, and number of keywords
-4. Metadata is embedded in the image using exiftool
+5. Metadata is embedded in the image using exiftool
-5. The processed image is saved to the output directory
+6. The processed image is saved to the output directory

 ### Configuration